lepoco/genius/README.md

 The database is not used directly.
 The structure was mapped to classes and objects using the [ORM (object-relational mapping)](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) mechanism.
 In the case of Genius, the [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/get-started/overview/first-app) was used.

-The language in which microservices communicate with each other is described in the `Genius.Protocol` project, which includes `.proto` files with instructions on how to generate classes and objects for `gRPC`.
+The ***'language'*** in which microservices communicate with each other is described in the `Genius.Protocol` project, which includes `.proto` files with instructions on how to generate classes and objects for `gRPC`.

 # Client application
 The sample client application found in the Genius.Client project uses React to present interface elements and perform queries.
 The queries from frontend are sent to the client server, which makes queries using gRPC to the main microservice, which contains the logic and the data of expert systems.